Safeguarding Sensitive Credentials for SP-API Applications

 Maintaining private code repositories

-You can help protect credentials and sensitive assets by maintaining private code repositories.
-Note, that this is to further protect your assets.
-A private repository will not fully protect your credentials and is not a substitute for implementing the recommendations in this whitepaper.
+You can help further protect credentials and sensitive assets by maintaining private code repositories.
+A private repository will not fully protect your credentials and is not a substitute for implementing the recommendations in this technical paper.

 If you are a developer who uses GitHub as a primary code repository hosting service, you should refer to Setting repository visibility in GitHub’s documentation to learn how to make your repositories private.
 You should also consider leveraging built-in features from these services including automatic code scanning to detect credentials and encrypting secrets natively.